-The Australian Venom Research Unit (AVRU) has a small core of full-time research fellows, assisted and supported by our main internal collaborator, Associate Professor Christine Wright, and by the head and deputy head of the Department of Pharmacology and Therapeutics, Professor Daniel Hoyer and Associate Professor James Ziogas.
+The Australian Venom Research Unit (AVRU) has a small core of full-time research fellows, assisted and supported by our main internal collaborator, Associate Professor Christine Wright, and by the acting Head of the Department of Pharmacology and Therapeutics, Associate Professor James Ziogas.

-Our activities are supported by lab assistants and casual technical staff, and in Papua New Guinea we work with three full-time lab staff, a doctor and an intensive care nursing officer, along with casual clinical and support staff.
+Our activities are supported by lab assistants and casual technical staff, and in Papua New Guinea we work with two full-time lab staff, and an intensive care nursing officer, along with casual clinical and support staff.
 AVRU has a network of Australian and international honorary research fellows with medical or scientific backgrounds.

 Dr Timothy Jackson is an evolutionary toxinologist who has been publishing in the field since 2003.
 He received his PhD from the University of Queensland in 2016 for his thesis entitled “A philosophical and empirical investigation of the toxicoferan reptile venom system.”
 He holds undergraduate degrees from the University of Sydney (BA with majors in Music and Biology) and University of Queensland (BSc with first class honours in evolutionary biology).

 His work focuses on the evolution of reptile venom systems and their constituent toxins and has resulted in the publication of 28 peer-reviewed papers and contributions to 26 book chapters to-date.
 Having grown up largely in Australia, working with Australian venomous snakes from a young age, a particular focus of Dr Jackson’s work has been the evolution of the venom of Australian elapid snakes and its connection with their ecological and behavioural diversity.